Know your purpose in life

 - you don’t have time for full-time study

 - you don’t necessarily want to hang out with the youngsters

 - you don’t live close to Wudaokou and you don’t have time to go there few times per week

 - you prefer to focus on a specific vocabulary, because you want to; find a new job, work for a Chinese company or develop your own business in China

 If your needs are placed somewhere along these lines contact right away my good friend and a wonderful person Cissy Zhou who prepared me to HSK 3 exam and gave me Business Chinese classes.

 Cissy Zhou is a certified Mandarin Chinese teacher by IMCPI (International Mandarin Chinese Promotion Institute) and has taught students from Europe, Middle East, Australia and America.
 She is fluent in English and a native speaker of Chinese and she enjoys mostly teaching Business Chinese.
 She has been working in IT, Engineering and FMCG industries as marketing, international trading and supply chain manager – including sourcing, business negotiation, contract management, logistics, project management and finance.
-Now, she is a proud postgraduate MBA student in IFCM University.Contact Cissy Zhou Email: email@example.com Tel: +86 13911193751 Wechat: cissu2930
+Now, she is a proud postgraduate MBA student in IFCM University.Contact Cissy Zhou if you are in Beijing!
+Email: email@example.com Tel: +86 13911193751 Wechat: cissu2930

 Study by browsing Internet & from your favourite TV series

 Academic study might get from time to time tedious so let’s turn it into more fun experience!
 Take a break from books and listen to my favourite Chinese native speaker teaching at Yoyo Chinese.
 You can watch her super short vidoes on Youtube or just read her blog about authentic Chinese food and culture.